The-Z-Labs/bof-launcher/examples/implant/README.md

 By default server will listen at `127.0.0.1:8000`:

 ```
+~/bof-launcher$ cd examples/implant
 cp -r ../../zig-out/bin/bofs/ ./
-~/bof-launcher$ cd examples/implant
 ~/bof-launcher/examples/implant$ python C2-http.py
 ```

 The server exposes two endpoints:

-- '/tasking' - meant to be used by the operator to issue net tasks for the implant (`POST` request) and for retrieving output from completed tasks (`GET` request);
+- '/tasking' - meant to be used by the operator to issue new tasks for the implant (`POST` request) and for retrieving output from completed tasks (`GET` request);
 - '/heartbeat' - meant to be used by the implant to query for a new tasks (`GET` request) and to send back tasks' output (`POST` request);

 3. Run z-beac0n implant